The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

-The authors of~\cite{Chall-Conf006} suggested improving IDM in IoT- cloud by combining face recognition in blockchain-based transaction register.
+The authors of~\cite{Chall-Conf006} suggested improving IDM in IoT- cloud by combining face recognition with blockchain-based transaction register.
 The validation of face recognition will allow the user to access printing services.
 In~\cite{Chall-Conf007} attribute-based encryption is used for ensuring the externalization data from multiple users.
 With the help of PU-ABE, the input text is shorter in size, and the size of ciphertext supports the access policy.
 Moreover, ElGamal encryption and an identity-based signature method are used to create a safe, lightweight data aggregation scheme for cloud-assisted IoT devices.
-The authors of~\cite{Chall-Conf008} proposed technique is secure, according to the security analysis, because it prevents the insertion of any form of fake data and prevents data leakages.

-From authors of~\cite{Chall-Conf009} considered the literature survey reviewed suggest that ABE is the ideal technique for cloud-based IoT.
+The authors of~\cite{Chall-Conf009} considered the literature survey reviewed and suggest that ABE is the ideal technique for cloud-based IoT.
 Bilinear maps were utilized in the ABE algorithm, which adds complexity and renders it unsuitable for IoT devices.
-Elliptic curve cryptography-based techniques have reduced processing costs than bilinear mappings.
+Elliptic curve cryptography-based techniques have reduced processing costs more than bilinear mappings.
 Guechi, et al.~\cite{Chall-Conf017} proposed a simple two-factor mutual authentication scheme.
 The proposed scheme meets the requirements of mutual authentication, the security of a secret key, session key agreement, resistance to forgery, insider attack, replay attack, and impersonation attack.
 In~\cite{Chall-Conf018}, the authors addressed various obstacles that multiple users in shared data face.
-Indeed, secure and parallel expressive Search over encrypted data with access control in Multi-CloudIoT has been implemented to improve availability, integrity, and privacy.
+Indeed, secure and parallel expressive Search over encrypted data with access control in multi-Cloud IoT has been implemented to improve availability, integrity, and privacy.